 Changes from last time:

 - Verstappen has not only gained the 2021 title, but 3 others along with it (2015, 2018 and 2020).
 This is due to a combination of factors, but is mainly due to Max’s ranking improving overall.
 However, it should be noted that these could change again over time.
-This is particularly true of 2015 and 2020 (which would go to Hamilton and Leclerc respectively if Verstappen’s rating drops in future).
-Regardless, the model considers Max a generational talent and thinks his 2021 season was one of the greatest ever in F1.
+This is particularly true of 2015 and 2020 (which would go to Hamilton and Leclerc if Verstappen’s ratings drop).
+Regardless, the model considers Max a generational talent and thinks his 2021 season was one of the greatest ever.

 Multiple Season Winners